 ORGANIZATION OF FACITITIES

-The Tropical Biosphere Research Center, University of the Ryukyus, consisted of Nishihara Station, Center of Molecular Biosciences (COMB), Sesoko Station and Iriomote Station.
-Nishihara Station and COMB are in the main campus of the university which is located in the southern part of Okinawa-Honto (the main-island of Okinawa).
-Sesoko Station stands on Sesoko Island, an islet off the northern part of Okinawa-Honto.
-Iriomote Station is located on Iriomote Island, about 430 km southwest of Okinawa Honto.
+The Tropical Biosphere Research Center of University of the Ryukyus, consisted of four institutes: Sesoko Station located in Sesoko Island, an islet off the northern part of the Main Island of Okinawa, Center of Molecular Biosciences and Nishihara Station in the main campus of the university which is located in the southern part of the Main Island of Okinawa, and Iriomote Station located in Iriomote Island, approximately 430 km southwest of the Main Island of Okinawa.

 RESEARCH AND EDUCATION

 The salient feature of the Tropical Biosphere Research Center (TBRC) lies in its geographic location, which permits long-term in-situ studies on a tropical biota.
-The center is, therefore, expected to expand its activities in tropical and subtropical related research subjects in Japan.
-Many foreign and domestic researchers visit the center, and create fascinating opportunities to enjoy stimulating and constructive discussion.
-The geographic advantage is also beneficial to students in both education and research by providing an “in-situ class” with actual organisms in their natural habitats.
+TBRC is, therefore, expected to play a central role in biological research of tropical and subtropical subjects in Japan.
+Many foreign and domestic researchers visit TBRC, and create fascinating opportunities to enjoy stimulating and constructive discussion.
+The geographic advantage is also beneficial to students in both education and research by providing an “in-situ lecturing” with actual organisms in their natural habitats.

-TBRC was designated from 1996-2000 as a Center of Excellence by the corresponding ministry and received additional funding for several research-supporting programs.
-In 2008, this Center was combined with Center of Molecular Biosciences (COMB), and the research area has been extended to include functional genomics, molecular biotechnology, bioremediation, immunobiology and molecular microbiology with increase in the number of staff members.
-Furthermore, the foreign scholar invitation program provides a good opportunity to promote activities at the international level, and the domestic scholar invitation program is helpful in expanding and facilitating the research activities on various different aspects.
+TBRC was designated from 1996-2000 as a Center of Collaboration by the corresponding ministry and received additional funding for several research-supporting programs.
+In 2008, TBRC was combined with Center of Molecular Biosciences (COMB), and the research area has been extended to include genomics, biotechnology, bioremediation, and molecular microbiology with increase in the number of staff members.
+At the same time, TBRC was approved to be a Joint Usage/Research Center (JURC) by Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan.
+Furthermore, the Foreign Scholar Invitation Program provides a good opportunity to promote international co-operative research, and the Domestic Scholar Invitation Program is helpful in expanding research activities.

-Lodging facilities are available at Sesoko Station and Iriomote Station.
-The facilities are used by visitors for research and by participants for meetings and practical courses.
+Dormitories are available at Sesoko Station and Iriomote Station.
+The facilities are available for visitors who participate in researches meetings and practical courses.